-Sachi is a GIS analyst with a background in urban planning.
-For the last three years she has worked in community geography, attempting to build partnerships between community groups and researchers/data analysts in the Portland Metro area.
+Sachi is a GIS analyst and urban geographer.
+She works at the intersection of data analytics and community mobilization.
+Her background is in community geography, where she has worked to build partnerships between community groups and researchers/data analysts in the Portland Metro area.
 She is interested finding ways to make GIS tools and data more accessible to everyday people.
 When she is not slouched over in an office chair squinting her eyes at the computer screen, she enjoys lifting weights and being outside looking at plants and bugs.

 Isnardo is a computer science student with a focus on web development.
 His background is in GIS and mapping.
 Isnardo’s aspiration is to become a full stack developer, to write programs that service like minded people and help social justice movements.
 Isnardo is proud to say that he started as a mentee in the Portland State University’s computer science mentorship program, and now he is a mentor.
 He also enjoys working out at the gym and break dancing.

 Max is a geographer and GIS analyst with interests in community resilience and community service.
 They have lived in Portland for over 3 years on and off and have experience in remote sensing, environmental GIS, cartography, and disaster relief, and have contributed to volunteer participatory mapping, grant writing and resistance efforts for various organizations.
 Max received a BS in geography from Portland State University in 2016 and completed coursework towards a Specialized Master’s degree in GIScience at the University of Zurich.

 Steven Murschel is an environmental scientist who likes to apply GIS data analysis to the field(s) of urban, wetland, and riparian ecology and natural resources so our communities can work collaboratively with ecosystems.
 Originally from Lake Erie, currently based in Portland, Oregon, Steven enjoys sailing, hiking, frisbee, and basketball.